Periodic localized traveling waves in the two-dimensional suspension bridge equation: Introduction

 This paper builds on the aforementioned results and introduces several novel aspects.
-Indeed, as far as we know our approach is the first one to enable proving the existence of localized traveling waves in the two-dimensional suspension bridge equation, confirming numerical indications from simulations that go two decades back~\cite{SB_horak}.
+Indeed, as far as we know our approach is the first one to enable proving the existence of periodically localized traveling waves in the two-dimensional suspension bridge equation, confirming numerical indications from simulations that go two decades back~\cite{SB_horak}.
 As already stated, there is a stark contrast with the results in one spatial dimension, where a multitude of techniques is available.
 We note in particular that the computer-assisted techniques for the one-dimensional case as presented in~\cite{BergBreden2018} are not readily extendable to two dimensions.
 Namely, the method in ~\cite{BergBreden2018} is based on introducing the variable $v=e^u$, so that $v$ and $u$ and its derivatives satisfy a system of polynomial ODEs, for which powerful CAP techniques are available.
 However, in two dimensions there is, to our knowledge, no convenient analogue of this nonlinear change of variables.

 To overcome this obstacle, we extend a recent method outlined in \cite{JP_FFT} to higher dimensions.
+This method is based on the techniques introduced in~\cite{Figueras} for controlling the aliasing error.
 We present the method in this paper in two dimensions in such a way that the analogue for dimensions three and higher is also clear, essentially without any additional difficulties.
 In this paper, we limit ourselves to an exponential nonlinearity, but the method can be applied to other analytic nonlinearities, polynomial or nonpolynomial, as well, and the presentation makes this apparent (see also~\cite{JP_FFT}).
 We hasten to add that there are certainly alternatives to our approach.
-In particular, Example 9.7 in \cite{BookOverviewCAP}, which is based on \cite{Plum_exp}, considers the Gelfand equation, a second-order elliptic PDE with an exponential nonlinearity, on a two dimensional domain.
+In particular, Example 9.7 in \cite{BookOverviewCAP}, which is based on \cite{Plum_1995}, considers the Gelfand equation, a second-order elliptic PDE with an exponential nonlinearity, on a two dimensional domain.
 Using computer-assisted means and a finite element approach, smooth solution branches are proven for that problem.
 We note that the same book also covers the suspension bridge equation (based on the work in \cite{wave_breuer}), but only in one spatial dimension.

 Finally we mention a more technical point.
 Any CAP combines human effort with computations delegated to a computer.
 In an infinite dimensional setting this usually means that the computations are done on a finite dimensional approximation of the full problem, and the truncation dimension is one of the crucial parameters in such a method.
 To deal with the resulting ``projection'' or ``truncation'' error, complementary estimates are derived using pen-and-paper analysis.
 In our construction, there are multiple steps where we need to choose the dimension of a Galerkin projection determining the amount of modes of a Fourier series that are represented in the computer.
 The projection dimensions should be chosen judiciously and do not need to be the same in each step of the proof.
 We highlight the independence of these choices in this paper.
 The main advantage of this distinction is that by choosing the parameters independently, we create more flexibility, which we can exploit to decrease computation time as well as memory requirements, hence bringing a proof within practical range.
 This is especially important in higher dimensions.